byui-cse/wdd360-course/src/content/semester/unit2.md

 ---
-title: Unit Two - NoSQL Database & API Development
+title: Unit Two - Database & API Development
 summary: This Unit will introduce NoSql databases and data models.
 Principles of good API design will also be learned.
 tags: [
 	API,